“I Feel Empty” -- 4-Easy Steps To Get Started With Depression Therapy Online

 What To Do If You Think You Have Depression

 If you think you have depression, it's time to move beyond reading the "I feel empty quotes" and see a doctor.
-If you've been feeling symptoms that relate to depression for two weeks or more, consult with a medical or mental health professional to discuss your symptoms.
-In most cases, your medical provider will perform a complete checkup, including lab tests, to rule out symptoms of medical issues or other forms of mental illness.
+If you've been feeling symptoms related to depression or empty feelings for two weeks or more, consult with a medical or mental health professional to discuss your symptoms and how you feel.
+In most cases, your medical provider will perform a complete checkup, including lab tests, to rule out symptoms of medical issues or other forms of mental illnesses.

 After you see a doctor, see a psychiatrist, or ask your medical doctor for a psychological screening.
-Your provider will complete a series of psychological assessments to determine if your symptoms are in alignment with mental health-related disorders.
-Once a diagnosis is determined, the next step is to develop a treatment plan with a licensed therapist.
+Your provider will complete a series of psychological assessments to determine if your symptoms (including how you feel) are in alignment with mental health-related disorders.
+Once a diagnosis is determined, the next step is to develop a licensed therapist's treatment plan.

-If you're still trying to understand your symptoms, you can contact national organizations like the National Substance Abuse and Mental Health services agency that can provide you with referral and support options.
+If you're still trying to understand your symptoms and any lingering empty feeling, you can contact national organizations like the National Substance Abuse and Mental Health services agency to provide you with referral and support options.
 They may refer you to sites or services that provide links to a "Why do I feel empty inside" quiz online or other similar resources that can help you get a better handle on your situation.
-If you're searching online for a "Why do I feel empty inside quiz" - and having no luck, try searching for the terms online mental health assessments instead.
+If you're searching online for a "Why do I feel empty inside quiz" - and having no luck, try searching for the terms "online mental health assessments" instead.

 Types Of Mental Health Providers

 Many people are unaware of the different types of mental health care providers that are available.
 When many people think about mental health care providers, they think about psychiatrists.
 Psychiatrists are medical doctors that specialize in the treatment of mental illness.
+As mentioned above, several mental illnesses can lead to people feeling empty.
+A mental health professional is equipped to help you figure out how to stop feeling empty and begin to feel whole.
 There are a few other categories of mental health providers listed below.

 - Marriage and Family Therapists